Brexit: The Exit of the United Kingdom from the European Union

 The Breakdown of the Vote

 There were clear differences between different sections of the community.
 It is believed that young voters overwhelmingly supported Remain, whilst a majority of older voters supported Leave.
 And older people were more likely to turn out and vote.
 Graduates tended more often to vote Remain.
 Above all there were regional differences.
-Almost all of rural England, smaller towns and much of the industrial north voted Leave.
-Some of the bigger city conurbations overwhelmingly voted Remain, notably London.
-And as we have seen, England and Wales generally had very different attitudes to those of Scotland and Northern Ireland.
+Almost all of rural England, smaller towns and much of the industrial north voted Leave, whilst some of the bigger city conurbations - notably London - overwhelmingly voted Remain,.
+And as we have already seen, England and Wales generally had very different attitudes to those of Scotland and Northern Ireland.

 The Immediate Impact on a Divided Nation